-4.2 Comparative evaluation: $pGraph{I/O}$ vs. $pGraph{nb}$
+4.2 Comparative Evaluation: $pGraph{I/O}$ versus $pGraph{nb}$

-At first, we compare the two versions of our software, $pGraph{I/O}$ and $pGraph{nb}$, which use I/O and nonblocking communication at the consumers, respectively, for dynamically fetching sequences not in the local sequence cache.
-Figure 2 shows the runtime breakdown of an average consumer under each implementation, on varying number of processors for the 640K input.
+At first, we compare the two versions of our software, $pGraph{I/O}$ and $pGraph{nb}$ , which use I/O and nonblocking communication at the consumers, respectively, for dynamically fetching sequences not in the local sequence cache.
+Fig. 2 shows the runtime breakdown of an average consumer under each implementation, on varying number of processors for the 640K input.
 Both implementations scale linearly with increasing processor size.
-However, in $pGraph{I/O}$, alignment time accounted only for $\sim 80\%$ of the total run-time, and the remaining 20% of the time is primarily due to I/O. In contrast, for $pGraph{nb}$ nearly all of a consumer's run-time was spent performing alignments, with negligible overhead due to non-blocking communication.
-Consequently, the nonblocking version is 20% faster than the I/O version.
+However, in $pGraph{I/O}$ , alignment time accounted only for ~80 percent of the total runtime, and the remaining 20 percent of the time is primarily due to I/O. In contrast, for $pGraph{nb}$ nearly all of a consumer's runtime was spent performing alignments, with negligible overhead due to nonblocking communication.
+Consequently, the nonblocking version is 20 percent faster than the I/O version.
 The trends observed hold for other data sets tested as well (data not shown).
-The results show the effectiveness of the masking strategies used in the non-blocking implementation and more importantly, its ability to effectively eliminate overheads associated with dynamic sequence fetches through the network.
+The results show the effectiveness of the masking strategies used in the nonblocking implementation and more importantly, its ability to effectively eliminate overheads associated with dynamic sequence fetches through the network.
 This coupled with the linear scaling behavior observed for $pGraph{nb}$ makes it the implementation of choice.